anon0524365255/nime25-website/index.md

 #### Patch Notes
 This patch uses the timbre remapping approach as presented in the paper applied to a Eurorack modular synthesizer patch.
-Six parameters are included for modulations and are controlled via CV from an [Expert Sleepers ES-8](https://www.expert-sleepers.co.uk/es8.html).
+Five parameters are included for modulations and are controlled via CV from an [Expert Sleepers ES-8](https://www.expert-sleepers.co.uk/es8.html).
-Parameters include FM controls, wavetable position, envelope attack/deday time, filter resonance.
+Modules/parameters used for mapping include: a [Make Noise Maths](https://www.makenoisemusic.com/modules/maths/), which was used for generating an attack-decay envelope (mapping decay), an [Inelijel Shapeshifter](https://intellijel.com/shop/eurorack/cylonix-shapeshifter/) was the main sound source (mapping FM ratio, FM index, modulator wavetable shape), an [Intellijel Polaris](https://intellijel.com/shop/eurorack/polaris/) was used as a low-pass filter (mapping resonance), an [Intellijel uVCA](https://intellijel.com/shop/eurorack/uvca-2/) was used as a voltage controlled amplified (VCA), and reverb was added with a [Mutable Instuments Clouds](https://pichenettes.github.io/mutable-instruments-documentation/modules/clouds/).
+One channel is used to trigger the envelope on Maths, and another CV was being mapped to Clouds dry/wet, but was removed during performance.

 #### Reflections